-The Strategic Siting Assessment Process (SSA) and Criteria
+The Strategic Siting Assessment process and criteria

-- 5.2.1 The SSA is a process developed for identifying and assessing the strategic suitability of nominated sites to be operational by the end of 2025.
-The SSA process comprises a number of stages: - development of the SSA criteria and the process for identifying and assessing potentially suitable sites; - the Government proposed to invite third parties to nominate sites which they consider to be suitable for the construction of new nuclear power stations; and - nominated sites were to be assessed for potential suitability using the SSA criteria. - 5.2.2 These proposals for the SSA process and the draft SSA criteria were subject to public consultation and in July 2008 the draft SSA criteria were published alongside environmental and sustainability studies that appraised the potential effects of the draft SSA criteria.
+- 5.2.1 The SSA was developed for identifying and assessing the strategic suitability of nominated sites for the deployment of new nuclear power stations by the end of 2025.
+The SSA process comprised a number of stages: - development of the SSA criteria and the process for identifying and assessing potentially suitable sites; - third parties were invited to nominate sites which they considered to be suitable for the construction of new nuclear power stations; and - nominated sites were assessed for potential suitability using the SSA criteria. - 5.2.2 The proposals for the SSA process and the draft SSA criteria were subject to public consultation in July 2008 and an environmental and sustainability study that appraised the potential effects of the draft SSA criteria was also published. - 5.2.3 The draft proposed SSA criteria comprised a list that were variously exclusionary, discretionary or flagged for local consideration summarised as follows: - criteria related to nuclear safety: seismic risk: capable faulting; flooding; tsunami, storm surge, coastal processes; proximity to hazardous facilities and operations; proximity to civil aircraft movements; demographics, proximity to military activities;

-BERR July 2008 Applying the proposed Strategic Siting Assessment Criteria: A study of the potential environmental and sustainability effects.
+137 BERR (July 2008) Applying the proposed Strategic Siting Assessment Criteria: A study of the potential environmental and sustainability effects

-DECC January 2009 Applying the Strategic Siting Assessment Criteria; an update to the study of the potential environmental and sustainability effects.
+138 DECC (Jan 2009) Applying the Strategic Siting Assessment Criteria; an update to the study of the potential environmental and sustainability effects

-- 5.2.3 The draft proposed SSA criteria comprised a list that were variously exclusionary, discretionary or flagged for local consideration summarised as follows: - Criteria related to nuclear safety: seismic risk: capable faulting; flooding; tsunami, storm surge, coastal processes; proximity to hazardous facilities and operations; proximity to civil aircraft movements; demographics, proximity to military activities. - Criteria related to environmental protection: internationally and nationally designated sites of ecological importance. - Criteria related to operational requirements: size of site; access to suitable sources of cooling water. - Local criteria related to nuclear safety: non-seismic ground conditions; meteorological conditions; proximity to civil aircraft movements, mining, drilling and other underground operations; emergency planning. - Local criteria related to societal issues: significant infrastructure/resources. - Local criteria related to operational requirements: access to transmission infrastructure.
+- criteria related to environmental protection: internationally and nationally designated sites of ecological importance; - criteria related to operational requirements: size of site; access to suitable sources of cooling water; - local criteria related to nuclear safety: non-seismic ground conditions; meteorological conditions; proximity to civil aircraft movements, mining, drilling and other underground operations; emergency planning; - local criteria related to societal issues: significant infrastructure/resources; and - local criteria related to operational requirements: access to transmission infrastructure.

-Appraisal of Environmental and Sustainability Effects
+Appraisal of environmental and sustainability effects

-- 5.2.4 The Scoping Report (March 2008) set out the proposed framework for appraisal including a review of relevant plans and programmes, the baseline situation against which the appraisal would be made, a list of SEA objectives and decision aiding questions that would be used to consider the likely effects of the proposed SSA criteria on environmental and sustainability factors relevant to the development of a draft Nuclear NPS.
-The framework of objectives for the appraisal was set out previously in Chapter 2 in Tables 2.2 to 2.6.The details of the findings of the appraisal are set out in the Environmental and Sustainability Report (July 2008).
-It was acknowledged that the appraisal was a strategic assessment since at that stage it was not known where the new nuclear power stations might be suitable for building.
-The main findings of the study were reported in two ways: - Effects of the collective proposed SSA criteria on each environmental/sustainability objective; and - Effects of the individual proposed SSA criteria on each environmental/sustainability objective. - 5.2.5 Where any likely significant adverse effects were identified, the study suggested measures to mitigate the effects by amendments to the wording of the criteria, proposals to remove or add new criteria, and considerations to be taken into account at a later stage when the sites were nominated.
+- 5.2.4 The Scoping Report (March 2008) set out the proposed framework for appraisal including a review of relevant plans and programmes, the baseline situation against which the appraisal would be made, and a list of SEA objectives and decision aiding questions that would be used to consider the likely effects of the proposed SSA criteria on environmental and sustainability factors relevant to the development of a draft Nuclear NPS.
+The framework of objectives for the appraisal was set out previously in Chapter 2 in tables 2.2 to 2.6.
+The details of the findings of the appraisal are set out in the Environmental and Sustainability Report (July 2008).
+It was acknowledged that the appraisal was a strategic assessment since at that stage it was not known where new nuclear power stations might be built.
+The main findings of the study were reported in two ways: - effects of the collective proposed SSA criteria on each environmental/sustainability objective; and - effects of the individual proposed SSA criteria on each environmental/sustainability objective. - 5.2.5 Where any likely significant adverse effects were identified, the study suggested measures to mitigate the effects by amendments to the wording of the criteria, proposals to remove or add new criteria, and considerations to be taken into account at a later stage when the sites were nominated. - 5.2.6 The studies concluded that: - the proposed SSA criteria were broadly in line with sustainability and environmental objectives; - the discretionary nature of some criteria means that adverse environmental effects cannot be ruled out at the strategic level; and certain local level impacts are not addressed by the SSA but it is made clear that these would be addressed through EIAs accompanying individual planning applications.